Joost van der Westhuizen: Fearless rugby legend 'broke the mold'

 - Created a new model for rugby No. 9s

-Wheelchair-bound and barely able to talk in his later years, the South Africa legend passed away Monday aged 45.
+Wheelchair-bound and barely able to talk in his later years, the South Africa passed away on February 6 2017 aged 45.

-Motor neurone disease had left him a shadow of the gladiator who helped the Springboks win the World Cup in 1995, but his contribution to the game will never be forgotten, says former teammate Cobus Visagie.
+Motor neurone disease had left him a shadow of the figure who helped the Springboks win the World Cup in 1995, but his contribution to the game will never be forgotten, says former teammate Cobus Visagie.

-"Joost basically created the new requirements for a modern No. 9," the former South Africa front-row prop told CNN's World Sport show Tuesday.
+"Joost basically created the new requirements for a modern No. 9," the former South Africa prop told CNN's World Sport show.

 Van der Westhuizen was 6 foot 2 inches tall, but played at scrumhalf -- a position traditionally occupied by the game's smallest players, providing the link between teams' backs and forwards.